kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-authentication-strategy.md

 # Adding an Authentication Strategy

-Plugins can be used to extend Kuzzle Backend's security and authentication mechanism.
+Plugins can be used to extend Kuzzle's security and authentication mechanism.

-Any authentication strategy supported by [Passport.js](http://passportjs.org/) can be plugged into Kuzzle Backend and used as part of the security layer.
-For example, our official [OAUTH2 Authentication plugin](https://github.com/kuzzleio/kuzzle-plugin-auth-passport-oauth) can add the Oauth2 authentication strategy to your Kuzzle Backend installation.
+Any authentication strategy supported by [Passport.js](http://passportjs.org/) can be plugged into Kuzzle and used as part of the security layer.
+For example, our official [OAUTH2 Authentication plugin](https://github.com/kuzzleio/kuzzle-plugin-auth-passport-oauth) can add the Oauth2 authentication strategy to your Kuzzle installation.

 ---